Politics, Policy and Government

 FedStats (Federal Interagency Council on Statistical Policy)

-This site aims to provide access to the full range of statistics and information produced by more than 70 agencies in the United States Federal Government for public use.
-"Information can be searched through: an A to Z index with 275 categories, a keyword search capability that searches agency web sites linked to FEDSTATS, 'fast facts' linkage to frequently requested tables from the Statistical Abstract, as well as direct links to agency contacts, news releases, and other navigational and organizational aids."
+This site aims to provide access to the full range of statistics and information produced by more than 100 agencies in the United States Federal Government for public use.
+Visited data.gov to access federal statistics by subjects and categories.

 Franklin & Marshall College Poll-Pennsylvania (The Center for Opinion Research and Franklin & Marshall College)